 Here is a complete seasonal chart for each month in North America (vegetables, fruits, meats and fish).
-Here are two charts for the UK: Seasonal fruit chart and Seasonal vegetables chart.
+Here is a chart for the UK: Seasonal Vegetables Chart.

 Apart from fruit and vegetables, make sure you also buy fish in season.
 Here is a list for the UK and for the US West Coast.
 Depending on where you live, get your fish in season.

 3. Buy in bulk

 Whenever you can, buy food in bulk!
 Just make sure you can fit it in your fridge or freezer.
 If not, get a chest freezer.
 If you manage your own business, sign up with a wholesale retailer such as Costco and get all the benefits for a just small membership fee.

 What to buy in bulk?
 Any shelf-stable products (almond flour, flaxseed, coconut flour, Erythritol, stevia, etc.) and meat (in the freezer).
 Sometimes, I buy seasonal vegetables and fruits and freeze them or make preserves.
 Now it's pumpkin season, so I'm going to make loads of pumpkin puree and use it throughout the year to make delicious keto-friendly recipes.
 Never buy short-life products you cannot freeze in bulk.
 Here is a list of foods you should never freeze.

 Oils, especially extra virgin olive oil and coconut oil can be quite pricey.
 Buy them in bulk!
 Almond, coconut and nut flours are also quite expensive.
 Buy them in bulk or make them yourself (read further if you want to know how).